-2. Understand the classification, structure, and function of the skeletal system 2.1 Summarise the classification (types) of bones.
-Function and examples of each type of bone: • long - femur • short - tarsals • flat - scapula • sesamoid - patella • irregular - vertebrae 2.2 Outline the structure of bones.
-Different types of bone tissue: Compact and spongy/cancellous tissue Long bone structure articular cartilage at ends of bones (where joints are formed) epiphysis diaphysis periosteum epiphyseal plates bone marrow.
-2.3 Name and locate major bones:axialappendicular axial: cranium, cervical vertebrae, thoracic vertebrae, lumbar vertebrae, sacral vertebrae, coccyx, sternum, ribs appendicular scapula, clavicle, humerus, ulna, radius, carpals, metacarpals, phalanges, ilium, ischium, pubis, femur, patella, tibia, fibula, tarsals, metatarsals.
+2. Understand the class ification, structure, and function of the skeletal system 2.1 Summarise the classification (types) of bones.
+Function and examples of each type of bone: Bones classified by their shape and function long - femur short - tarsals flat - scapula sesamoid - patella irregular - vertebrae 2.2 Outline the structure of bones.
+Different types of bone tissue: Compact and spongy/cancellous tissue Long bone structure articular cartilage at ends of bones (where joints are formed) epiphysis diaphysis periosteum epiphyseal plates (growth plates) medullary cavity hyaline cartilage compact bone cancellous bone yellow and red bone marrow.
+2.3 Name and locate major bones: axial appendicular Axial: cranium, cervical vertebrae, thoracic vertebrae, lumbar vertebrae, sacral vertebrae, coccyx, sternum, ribs Appendicular scapula, clavicle, humerus, ulna, radius, carpals, metacarpals, phalanges, ilium, ischium, pubis, femur, patella, tibia, fibula, tarsals, metatarsals.

 2.4 Outline the structure and function of the spine.
 Structure of the vertebral column: Regions - cervical, thoracic, lumbar, sacral and coccygeal.
 The number of vertebrae in each spinal section.
 Four natural curves (two kyphotic, two lordotic).
 Function of curves.
-The roles that lordotic and kyphotic curves play in posture and achieving a 'neutral spine'.
+The roles that lordotic and kyphotic curves play in posture and achieving a 'neutral spine.'
 Potential ranges of movement in different spinal regions, including joint actions.
 2.5 Outline abnormal degrees of curvature of the spine and their implications for exercise.
-Curvatures that deviate from optional posture/alignment and their implications on movement: scoliosis hyper lordosis hyper kyphosis flat back sway back.
-Factors that may contribute to sub-optimal spinal curvatures: muscle imbalances generic conditions lifestyle factors medical conditions pregnancy.
+Curvatures that deviate from optional posture/alignment and their implications on movement: scoliosis hyper lordosis hyper lordosis flat back sway back.
+Factors that may contribute to sub-optimal spinal curvatures: muscle imbalances genetic conditions lifestyle factors medical conditions pregnancy.
 2.6 Describe the functions of the skeleton.
-Functions and examples: Muscle attachments and levers - muscles attach to bones and pull on the bones to create movement.
+Functions and examples: Muscle attachments and levers - muscles attach to bones (levers) and exert a force to pull on the bones to create movement at joints (fulcrum).
+With consideration to different types of leverage systems in the body and examples (1st class - head and neck, 2nd class - ankle and 3rd class - knee etc.).
 Protection of internal organs, e.g. brain is protected by cranium, heart and lungs are protected by the rib cage.
 Production of red and white blood cells in the bone marrow.
 Skeletal framework provides body shape and a foundation structure.
 Storage of calcium and other minerals.

-2.7 Summarise the stages of bone development, growth, and repair. process of bone growth - ossification stages of bone growth - from foetal, birth, through to adolescence and older age remodelling process roles of osteoblasts and osteoclasts and osteocytes role of calcium, vitamin d and hormones ageing /lifespan process - when bones stop growing in length, when bones lose calcium, osteopenia/osteoporosis factors that affect growth: exercise - weight bearing age lifestyle factors - smoking, nutrition, alcohol etc sunlight hereditary factors.
+2.7 Summarise the stages of bone development, growth, and repair.
+Process of bone growth - ossification Stages of bone growth - from foetal, birth, through to adolescence and older age Remodelling process roles of osteoblasts, osteoclasts, and osteocytes role of calcium, vitamin d and hormones Ageing /lifespan process - when bones stop growing in length, when bones lose calcium, including the effects of menstrual cycle and menopause, osteopenia/osteoporosis Factors that affect growth: exercise - weight bearing age lifestyle factors - smoking, nutrition, alcohol etc sunlight hereditary factors.
 2.8 Summarise the classification of joints.
-Examples of different classifications and differences in function and movement potential: • fibrous - immoveable • cartilaginous - slightly moveable • synovial - freely moveable.
-2.9 Outline the structure of freely movable joints:types Structure of a synovial joint - joint capsule, synovial membrane, synovial fluid, ligaments, tendons, and cartilage (hyaline and fibrocartilage).
+Examples of different classifications and differences in function and movement potential: fibrous - immoveable cartilaginous - slightly moveable synovial - freely moveable.
+2.9 Outline the structure of freely movable joints: types ligaments Structure of a synovial joint - joint capsule, synovial membrane, synovial fluid, ligaments, tendons, and cartilage (hyaline and fibrocartilage).
 Types - hinge, saddle, gliding, pivot, condyloid, ball and socket.
+Structural differences of different types of joint and how this affects movement potential.
+Function of ligaments: non-elastic, prevent/limit unwanted movement, attach bone to bone, joint stability.
+Function of tendons.
+Function of cartilage.